hanishd/spacehaven/README.md

 		Cactus: creates Water
 		Brussels Sprouts: emergency food; grows very quickly, but poisonous
 		Tiberium: creates Energium and Chemicals, but produces hazardous gases as it grows.
-	Based on the "More Foods" mod by Tron762 (https://github.com/Tron762/SpaceHavenMods)
+	Based on the "More Foods" mod by Tron762 (https://github.com/Tron762/SpaceHavenMods).
+I recommend using that mod as well, as the two are fully compatible.

 # Crazy Spatz's Items
   (Not functional yet)